tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 # Prognosis

 PSP is usually benign and mostly resolves on its own without any major intervention.
 Recurrence can occur up to three years period.
-Recurrence rate in the following five years is 30% for PSP and 43% for SSP.
-The risk of recurrence increases with each subsequent pneumothorax; it is 30% with first, 40% after the second, and more than 50% after the third recurrence.
+Recurrence rate in the following five years is **30% for PSP** and **43% for SSP**.
+The risk of recurrence increases with each subsequent pneumothorax; it is **30% with first**, **40% after the second**, and more than **50% after the third recurrence**.

 PSP is not considered a major health threat, but deaths have been reported.
 SSPs are more lethal depending upon underlying lung disease and the size of the pneumothorax.
-Patients with COPD and HIV have high mortality after pneumothorax.
-The mortality of SSP is 10%.
+Patients with COPD and HIV have high mortality after pneumothorax. **The mortality of SSP is 10%**.
 Mortality of tension pneumothorax is high if appropriate measures are not taken.

 # Complications
 * Respiratory failure or arrest